Paraquat Lawsuit For Parkinson’s Disease

 For decades, the herbicide Paraquat has been used by agricultural workers throughout the United States as one of the most widely used industrial herbicides.

-This has led to court cases brought on behalf of plaintiffs who have developed Parkinson's disease.
+Furthermore, the correlation has led to federal lawsuits brought on behalf of plaintiffs who have developed Parkinson's disease.

-The lawyers at Rosenfeld Injury Attorneys can help you as you seek to recover financial compensation for the damages that you have suffered as a result of paraquat exposure.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, can help you as you seek to recover financial compensation for the damages that you have suffered as a result of paraquat exposure.

-Call us today for a free case evaluation.
+Call our Chicago product liability lawyers today for a free case evaluation.
 We are personal injury lawyers with a track record of fighting for our clients.
 Contact us today to schedule your free consultation to see how we can help you maximize your recovery under the law.

 People Have Been Exposed to the Herbicide for Over Half a Century

-It has been sold by various manufacturers since then as the rights to the product have been sold numerous times.
-In 2000, when AstraZeneca and Novartis merged, one of the conditions of the merger approval was that the companies divest the agricultural division.
-Before that, paraquat was sold by Zeneca.
+Various manufacturers have held the rights to the product, which has been sold numerous times.
+In 2000, when AstraZeneca and Novartis merged, one of the merger approval conditions was that the companies divest the agricultural division.
+Before that, Paraquat was sold by Zeneca.
 After the merger, Syngenta was formed.

-The extreme toxicity of Paraquat is well-known.
-The herbicide is commonly used in suicides in developing countries as ingesting even a small dose is fatal.
-The use of Paraquat might even damage internal organs through exposure to it.
+The herbicide is commonly used in suicides in developing countries, as ingesting even a small dose could be fatal.

 As a result, you cannot simply walk into a store and buy Paraquat.
-Instead, it can only be used by those who are specifically licensed to apply the substance according to EPA regulations.
+Instead, it can only be used by specifically licensed applicators trained to apply the substance according to EPA regulations.

 How Paraquat Dichloride Works